This topic describes how to handle low disk space on Windows instances and the best practices of daily disk management for Windows instances.

 Release disk space

 When you are running out of available disk space on a Windows instance, you can clear unnecessary files from the disk.
-Perform the following steps:
+Perform the following operations:

 - Find the files that are taking up the most disk space.

 - Connect to the Windows instance.
-For more information, see Connect to a Windows instance.
+For more information, see Connect to a Windows instance from a local client.

 - Click Start and then click This PC.